Bailey Ashford: Hookworm treatment

 Serving as the medical officer in the general military hospital in Ponce, Puerto Rico, in 1899 he was the first to describe and successfully treat North American hookworm.
 He was a tireless clinician and conducted an exhaustive study of the anemia caused by hookworm infestation, which was the leading cause of death and responsible for as many as 12,000 deaths a year.
-From 1903–1904, together with his colleague Pedro Gutiérrez Igaravídez, he organized and conducted a parasite treatment and education campaign, which treated approximately 300,000 persons (one-third of the Puerto Rico population).
+From 1903 to 1904, together with his colleague Pedro Gutiérrez Igaravídez, he organized and conducted a parasite treatment and education campaign, which treated approximately 300,000 persons (one-third of the Puerto Rico population).
 This work reduced the death rate from this anemia by 90 percent.
 Through Ashford's professor, Charles Wardell Stiles, his work also led to the creation of a seminal campaign to fight hookworm in the American South that was funded by John D. Rockefeller.

 Anemia treatment

 Captain Ashford was a founding member of the Puerto Rico Anemia Commission.
-By special authority of the Secretary of War, he served on the Commission from 1904–1906.
+By special authority of the Secretary of War, he served on the Commission from 1904 to 1906.

 School of Tropical Medicine

 In 1911, his proposal for an Institute of Tropical Medicine (Later renamed School of Tropical Medicine) in Puerto Rico was approved by Antonio R. Barceló, the president of the Puerto Rican Senate.
 He pushed for passage of the legislation to authorize the school, and Governor Horace Mann Towner and his cabinet proceeded to create it.
 After serving as a commander of the Army Medical Department's First Division during World War I, Colonel Ashford was assigned to San Juan.
 He campaigned for the development of "a real school of tropical medicine in the American tropics".

+Ashford was promoted to lieutenant colonel in July 1916 and colonel in May 1917.
+During World War I, he left Puerto Rico to serve as director of the U.S. Army Sanitary School in Langres, France.

 The School of Tropical Medicine of Puerto Rico was formally dedicated in 1925.
-It was affiliated with Columbia University in New York and became part of the University of Puerto Rico.

-After a 30-year Army career as a military doctor, Ashford assumed a full-time faculty position at the School, where he continued his interest in tropical medicine.
+Ashford retired from active duty on February 10, 1928.
+After a 30-year Army career as a military doctor, he assumed a full-time faculty position at the School, where he continued his interest in tropical medicine.
 Together with doctors Isaac González Martínez and Ramón M. Suárez Calderon, he continued to carry out experiments related to anemia.
 The University of Puerto Rico campus at Rio Piedras, the building of the Institute of Tropical Medicine (see drawings) in Puerta de Tierra, San Juan, is one of the few examples of the Neo-Plateresque architectural style in the Island.